Faculty and Staff

 Ms. Boomgaard's educational experience includes a B. A. in Secondary Education and Biology from Ottawa University, M. Ed. in Educational Leadership from Northern Arizona University.

 Mrs. Julie Davis, our MDLP English specialist, has been an English instructor for Mesa Public Schools since 1998.
 She has taught numerous English and reading courses at both the junior high and high school levels, served as an English Department Chair, and participated in a variety of committees, such as SIAC, Public Relations, Curriculum Review and Revision, Textbook Adoption, and CRT Revision.
 Mrs. Davis has been with our program since 2004 as an instructor, teaching EN09 Ninth Grade English and EN56 Multicultural Literature.Mrs.
 Davis's educational experience includes a B.A. in English Literature from Concordia College, a M.A. in Secondary Education from Northern Arizona University, and an Ed.D. in Curriculum and Instruction from Lacrosse University.
 She also holds endorsements in Reading and English as a Second Language.

-Ms. Echols' educational experience includes a B.A. in Secondary Education and History from Arizona State University and a M.Ed.
-From Northern Arizona University in Educational Technology.
+Ms. Echols' educational experience includes a B.A. in Secondary Education and History from Arizona State University, a M.Ed. from Northern Arizona University in Educational Technology, and a M.Ed. from Northern Arizona University in Educational Leadership.

 Mr. Charles Harty has been part of the Mesa Distance Learning Program since 2010.
 He started as a Flash programmer and designer, making interactive applications for use in the online courses.
 He now works as the Graphics Media Developer, maintaining and updating the MDLP website.

 Mr. Harty has a Bachelor of Arts in Interactive Multimedia Design from Collins College.